Now that const_get supports "Foo::Bar" syntax, so should const_defined?.

 I have been working on a patch, but I have some questions about expected behavior.

 In the case when the parent is missing, for example:

 should it return false?
 Or raise NameError for "Foo"?
 Or call Object.const_missing(:Foo)?

 Second, in the case when the parent is not a Module or Class, for example:

 Foo = Object.new Object.const_defined?("Foo::Bar")

 should it return false?
 Or raise error "Foo is not a class/module"?

-#8 Updated by Nobuyoshi Nakada 4 months ago
+#8 Updated by Nobuyoshi Nakada about 1 year ago

 - Status changed from Assigned to Closed